Jean-Karl Vernay: Formula

 Vernay during the opening round of the 2009 Formula Three Euroseries season at Hockenheim.

 In 2005, Villeurbanne-born Vernay drove in the French Formula Campus series and finished first with six wins and twelve podiums on fourteen races.
 The following year, he finished runner-up and best rookies in the French Formula Renault Championship with seven podiums.

 Vernay drove two rounds as race driver in the 2006-07 A1 Grand Prix season and the last round as practice session driver.

 In 2007, Vernay was selected to be part of the Red Bull Junior Team program that offers funding and support for promising young drivers.
 With Tom Dillmann, they were the first French drivers to take part in the programme.
 Vernay is still a part of the team, along with fellow Frenchman Jean-Éric Vergne.

-The same year, he raced in the Formula Three Euroseries with Signature-Plus team finishing tenth.
+The same year, Vernay raced in the Formula Three Euroseries with Signature-Plus team finishing tenth.
 A second place was his best result, with another finish of hird in the non-championship Ultimate Masters of Formula 3 at Zolder behind Nico Hülkenberg and team-mate Yann Clairay.

 Vernay continued in the series in 2008, continuing with Signature-Plus.
 He ended up eighth in the championship, with three podiums coming at the Norisring, Brands Hatch and Le Mans.
 He also started his Brands Hatch podium race from pole position, thanks to the series' reverse grid system.

 Vernay competed in a third season in 2009 for Signature, with team-mates Mika Mäki and Tiago Geronimi.
 Vernay finally took his first win in the Euroseries, at the 42nd attempt, winning the sprint race at Hockenheim.
 He added a second win in the final race of the season, again at Hockenheim, passing Christopher Zanella on the final lap.
 At the season-ending Macau Grand Prix, Vernay set an outright lap record en route to a victory in the qualifying race, giving him pole position for the main event.
 However, he lost out to Edoardo Mortara in the main race, after fluffing a gear shift.

 Vernay has moved to the United States to race in the Firestone Indy Lights series in 2010 for Sam Schmidt Motorsports.
 He won in his series debut on the Streets of St. Petersburg in a wet race.
-He followed this up with another win at Barber Motorsports Park and a third-place finish at Long Beach, leaving him 28 points clear at the top of the standings after 3 rounds.
+He followed this up with another win at Barber Motorsports Park and a third-place finish at Long Beach, leaving him 28 points clear at the top of the standings after three rounds.
 Vernay went on to win four races that season and clinched the championship over James Hinchcliffe with one race to go, having to just start the final round.

 Vernay is the first Indy Lights champion since 1996's David Empringham to not go on to compete in IndyCar.